Willard Dickerman Straight

-Willard Dickerman Straight (January 31, 1880 – December 1, 1918) was an American investment banker, publisher, reporter, diplomat and by marriage, a member of the very wealthy Whitney family.
+Willard Dickerman Straight (January 31, 1880 – December 1, 1918) was an American investment banker, publisher, reporter, diplomat and by marriage, a member of the Whitney family.
 He was a promoter of Chinese arts and investments, and a major supporter of liberal causes.

 Early life

 Straight was born on January 31, 1880, in Oswego, New York, the son of two Yankee missionaries to China and Japan, Henry H. Straight (1846-1886) and née Emma Dickerman (1850–1890).
 Emma was described as an artist who "loved poetry, pictures — beauty in all its forms — but above all else, people."
 His parents were faculty members at Oswego Normal School.
 Straight was orphaned at age ten, by the death of his father in 1886 and his mother in 1890.
 Willard and his sister were taken in by Dr. Elvire Ranier, one of the earliest woman physicians in the country.
-He attended Bordentown Military Institute in New Jersey, and in 1897 he enrolled at Cornell University in upstate New York and graduated in 1901 with a degree in architecture.
+He attended Bordentown Military Institute in New Jersey, and in 1897 he enrolled at Cornell University in Ithaca, New York, and graduated in 1901 with a degree in architecture.
 At Cornell, he joined Delta Tau Delta, edited and contributed to several publications, and helped to organize Dragon Day, an annual architecture students' event.
 He was also elected to the Sphinx Head Society, membership in which was reserved for the most respected men of the senior class.